Comparison

 Click Create.

-A new widget is created and automatically added to the selected dashboard scene.
+The new widget is automatically added to the selected dashboard scene.

 Note

-When working with the uploaded data, make sure it contains at least one attribute to display a value on the widget.
+When working with the uploaded data, make sure it contains at least one attribute to display a value in the widget.

 Parameters